Track custom user actions (Goals)

 - Limits: maximum 10 custom parameters per event.

-attribute.
-This is the simplest way to track button clicks and form submissions.
+data-fast-goal attribute.
+This is the simplest way to track button clicks.<button data-fast-goal="initiate_checkout">Buy Now</button>

-attributes to include custom parameters:
+data-fast-goal-* attributes to include custom parameters:<button

 Subscribe to Pro Plan